Writing a journal manuscript means being informed

 The solution: Review the IMRD structure guidelines and compare with your manuscript

 Even if you have experience writing manuscripts and generally understand the IMRD structure, it is always a smart idea to review which content be included (and which should not be included) in each of these sections.
 For instance, simple errors such as including the titles of relevant studies in your abstract or of copying and pasting the methods you used in a previous study into your current paper (which is in fact self-plagiarism and a serious violation of academic ethics) can be viewed as egregious violations of manuscript standards and immediately exclude your manuscript from publication.
-Use the great many reliable sources online that explain how to complete each of the IMRD sections.
+Use the many great reliable online sources that explain how to complete each of the IMRD sections.

 2. The problem: “The Introduction does not match the Discussion or other sections”

 Good scientific writing demands clarity, precision, and logical flow from one idea to the next.
 If you understand this notion, you will see the importance of proper organization.
-But in a manuscript this means more than simply laying out points in linear fashion; the content you begin with in the Introduction will inform the rest of your paper—in terms of context, purpose, and even scope and scale of the study—all the way to the conclusion.
+But in a manuscript this means more than simply laying out points in a linear fashion; the content you begin with in the Introduction will inform the rest of your paper—in terms of context, purpose, and even scope and scale of the study—all the way to the conclusion.
 Many researchers will write their Introduction well before they draft the rest of their manuscript, and in so doing they omit essential content or insert extraneous content.
 The result is that the later sections might not match the claims and focuses laid out in the Introduction.

 A major reason for this mismatch is simply the natural evolution of ideas that occurs in the research and writing process and the failure to account for any changes in the Introduction section.
 A researcher may write boldly in the Introduction about the spectacular possibilities for their study on heart attack prevention and then omit these claims in the Discussion (or vice versa).
 Or they may cite sources at length that are not later mentioned anywhere else in the study.
 For these reasons, it is recommended that you write the Introduction section as close to the end of your paper as possible—after you have written the majority of the Discussion and before you write a brief conclusion.
 By doing this, you will ensure that the information in all sections is consistent and that the content in later sections is sufficiently summarized at the beginning of your manuscript.